-METHODS: Undertake regular checks of

-stockniles to ensure methods outlined

-in the EMP are implemented

-- All waste to be stored in an Duration of A tidy waste collection point which is Project Manager

-appropriate contained area on site, Construction serviced on a regular basis Contractor

-and protected against wind, rain ECO

-and animal dispersal

-- Waste to be removed on a weekly

-t basis for disposal at a permitted

-ame disposal site

-lage - No burning or burying of refuse on

-nar site is allowed

-te r - Eating areas must be demarcated

-Vas and provided with suitable refuse

-collection areas

-METHOD: Waste areas to be designed

-correctly and be wind and

-weatherproof and emptied on a regular

-basis

-- Careful runoff management will be Duration of A clean site post construction Project Manager

-required particularly during Construction Contractor

-construction No contaminated ECO

-water should be allowed to seen

-ter into the ground or runoff the

-wat construction site towards

-aste watercourses and drainage lines

-M L - All runoff from batching plants.

-tior work areas and mixer washings to

-cruc be contained in sedimentation

-onst ponds, which are suitably lined

-Ö - Ponds must be allowed to dry out

-regularly and solid waste removed

-and disposed of at a site approved

-by the local authority

-by the local authority.

-METHOD: Wastewater areas to be

-suitably designed and inspected on a

-regular basis

-Duration Dualizat Managara

-- All mechanical equipment and Duration of A clean site post construction Contractor

-ent work vehicles to be stored, Construction ECO

-ай Д serviced and refuelled at

-dui designated areas in the

-ofe contractor's camp

-ce - Major services to take place off site

-nan - Drip trays or impervious materials

-nte to be used to prevent

-Mai contamination of ground

-METHOD: Regular Inspections

-Duration Dualizat Managara

-- Suitable measures must be in place Duration of A clean site post construction, avoiding Project Manager

-to prevent erosion resulting from Construction FCO

-diversion, restriction or increase in 200

-stormwater runoff

-ater - Measures must be taken to

-Mu prevent stormwater from flowing

-tor from excavated areas or stockpiles

-₹. - Stormwater containing harmful

-substances to be contained, and

-removed from site

-METHOD: Regular inspections

-undertaken

-- Stormwater channels are to be Duration of A clean site post construction, avoiding Project Manager

-kept clear from soil and debris Construction additional impact on surrounds ECO

-uo - Erosion or stormwater damage 200

-rosi resulting from Contractor's

-ш operations to be suitably repaired

-- Suitable stabilization measures are

-to be implemented wherever

-· · · · · · · · · · · · · · · · · · ·
+METHODS: Undertake regular checks of stockpiles to ensure methods outlined in the EMP are implemented Waste management All waste to be stored in an appropriate contained area on site, and protected against wind, rain and animal dispersal Waste to be removed on a weekly basis for disposal at a permitted disposal site No burning or burying of refuse on site is allowed Eating areas must be demarcated and provided with suitable refuse collection areas METHOD: Waste areas to be designed correctly and be wind and weatherproof and emptied on a regular basis Duration of Construction A tidy waste collection point which is serviced on a regular basis Project Manager Contractor ECO Construction wastewater Careful runoff management will be required particularly during construction.
+No contaminated water should be allowed to seep into the ground or runoff the construction site towards watercourses and drainage lines All runoff from batching plants, work areas and mixer washings to be contained in sedimentation ponds, which are suitably lined Ponds must be allowed to dry out regularly, and solid waste removed and disposed of at a site approved by the local authority.
+Duration of Construction A clean site post construction Project Manager Contractor ECO

+METHOD: Wastewater areas to be suitably designed and inspected on a regular basis Maintenance of equipment - All mechanical equipment and work vehicles to be stored, serviced and refuelled at designated areas in the contractor's camp - Major services to take place off site - Drip trays or impervious materials to be used to prevent contamination of ground METHOD: Regular inspections undertaken Duration of Construction A clean site post construction Project Manager Contractor ECO Stormwater Suitable measures must be in place to prevent erosion resulting from diversion, restriction or increase in stormwater runoff Measures must be taken to prevent stormwater from flowing from excavated areas or stockpiles Stormwater containing harmful substances to be contained, and removed from site METHOD: Regular inspections undertaken Duration of Construction A clean site post construction, avoiding additional impact on surrounds Project Manager Contractor ECO Erosion Stormwater channels are to be kept clear from soil and debris Erosion or stormwater damage resulting from Contractor's operations to be suitably repaired Suitable stabilization measures are to be implemented wherever Duration of Construction A clean site post construction, avoiding additional impact on surrounds Project Manager Contractor ECO

+T ı

 works are taking place as outlined

 in this document

 - Where erosion is detected,

 suitable mitigation methods are to

 be employed as soon as possible

 METHOD: Regular visual inspections

 undertaken

 - Sand stockpiles are to be covered Duration of A clean site post construction, avoiding Project Manager

 with Hessian, shade cloth or DPC Construction additional impact on surrounds, avoidance Contractor

 plastic of impacts on general public ECO

 - Stockpiles are to be located in

 sheltered areas and the useable

 face to be orientated away from

 the prevailing wind

 - Excavation and transporting

 erodible material during high wind

 conditions - water dampening

 measures or cessation of activities

 should be required

 - If necessary, certain components

-ust of the work should be stopped
+Dust of the work should be stopped

-ā until conditions are more
+۵ until conditions are more

 favourable

 - Vehicles must not exceed 40 km/h

 along gravel roads

-- If roads generate unaccentable
+- If roads generate unacceptable

-levels of dust suppression
+levels of dust, suppression

 measures should be introduced

 - If water is used only the critical

+-
-areas should be watered by cart or

-hand to avoid unnecessary run-off
+areas should be watered by cart or hand to avoid unnecessary run-off,

 erosion or misuse

 METHOD: Areas and activities of

-nossible dust generation to be

 possible dust generation to be